Moses21/Adidas-Sales-Report/README.md

 2. Which states and city should we push more products?
 3. What is the peak month for sales in 2020 and 2021?
 4. Which sales methods are performing well?

+## Microsoft Excel skills/concepts demonstrated
+- Data cleaning
+- Excel formulas (DATE, SUM etc)
+- Cell referencing
+- Pivot tables
+- Slicers
+- Data visualization
+- Dashboard buiding

+## Data Cleaning
+- The dataset was imported into Microsoft Excel using the **Get data** option in the data tab.
+Here is how I cleaned the data.